Skip to navigation Skip to content

 Cancellation or rejection of same payment within 13 weeks + Read more ...

-Although the customer has lodged a new claim for YA (student or apprentice) or Austudy, they may have a cancelled payment which can be restored.
+Although the customer has lodged a new claim for YA (student or apprentice) or Austudy, they may have a cancelled payment which can be restored, or a rejected claim that can't be reassessed.
 Check the:

-• DS List (XDS) screen for information about payment cancellations, and
+• Benefit Status (XBS) screen for information about payment cancellations and rejections, and

-• Allowance Benefit History (ABH) screen to determine the reason the claim was rejected
+• Allowance Benefit History (ABH) screen the cancellation/rejection reason, and

-• was in receipt of YA (student or apprentice) or Austudy and the date the customer was notified of the cancellation is within 13 weeks of the lodgement date of their student payment claim, go to Step 3
+• YA or Austudy was cancelled and the date the customer was notified of the cancellation is within 13 weeks of the new claim, go to Step 3

-• has a rejected YA (student or apprentice) or Austudy claim, and the date the customer was notified of the decision to reject that claim is within 13 weeks of the new claim lodgement date, go to Step 4
+• YA (student or apprentice) or Austudy claim was rejected, and the date the customer was notified of the rejection that claim is within 13 weeks of the new claim lodgement date, go to Step 6

 3